nikitsrj/gdg-istio/README.md

 # Istio

 This repository contains all the necessary templates and YAML files to perform operations related to Istio.
-It covers different aspects of Istio means Traffic Management, Security, Tracebility.
+It covers different aspects of Istio like Traffic Management, Security, Tracebility.

 To **Get Started** click the button below: